 Although nothing is for sale, the opportunity for once in a lifetime tastings is sure to tempt those high rollers looking for that special ‘ whisky experience’.

-Unsurprisingly there are a range of exceptional gifts to take home as a reminder of your visit including branded apparel and accessories.
-Of course, the shop has an extensive range Diageo whiskies, some of which, at the upper end, have eye watering price tags.
+Unsurprisingly there is a range of exceptional gifts to take home as a reminder of your visit including branded apparel and accessories.
+Of course, the shop has an extensive range Diageo whiskies, some of which, at the upper end, have eye-watering price tags.

 A nice touch is that you can add your own personalised label to the bottle – a great idea if it’s for a gift.

 But this is just the tip of the iceberg, there are lots of other whisky-related goodies to choose from.